ynot123/LMS_Controls/README.md

 ## LATEST CHANGES ....
+#### Dec.
+12, 2019 Breaking Change - Upgrade of HA to version 0.103 requires Squeezebox service syntax change

+Please note, with the upgrade of HA to Version 0.103 the syntax has change for Squeezebox service calls.
+In the script `lmscontrols.yaml` the commands `media_player.squeezebox_call_method` need to be changed to `squeezebox.call_method`.

 #### Upgrade of HA from 0.99 to 0.101 required re-creation of Long Lived Tokens

 Please note, with the upgrade of HA from 0.99 to 0.101 I had to re-create my long lived tokens for the shell scripts (stored in env_var.sh) and in the fulfillment section of Dialogflow project to ensure proper authentication with Home Assistant.